lac-dcc/hydra/README.md

 ## How to produce the ground truth

-If you want to regenerate the ground truth (which is located in [this file](./JSON%20Files/jotaiMerlinResults.json)), you must run the script [nisse_all.sh](./Benchmark%20Scripts/Jotai/nisse_all.sh), observing the following requirements:
+You can regenerate the ground truth (in [JSON](./JSON%20Files/jotaiMerlinResults.json)) running the script [nisse_all.sh](./Benchmark%20Scripts/Jotai/nisse_all.sh).
+The following dependencies are required:

 - Clang 17 or newer
 - A build of the [Nisse profiler](https://github.com/lac-dcc/Nisse)